Mouthless-Stoat/Expression/DEV.md

 you found it you foudn my dev file welcome to my madness this is where all the note live

--   Range Expr
-    -   Syntax: x..y
-        -   x can be omitted and is default to 0
-        -   y can be omitted when use in indexing
-    -   Basically generate a list of interval [x, y)
 -   Code formatting and Syntax
     -   prop gonna just use the ast then format the thing base on the ast
 -   Push Notation